-- Wash hands often with soap and water (very important).
+- Avoid close contact with people outside your family unit.
+Avoid closed spaces (indoors) when possible and all crowds (even outdoors). - When you must leave your home, wear a mask and observe social (safe) distancing. - Everyone 6 months and older should get an annual flu shot.
+Reason: Getting COVID-19 while you also have or are recovering from the flu may increase the chances of getting severe symptoms. - Wash hands often with soap and water (very important).
 Always do before you eat. - Use an alcohol-based hand sanitizer if water is not available.
 Remember: soap and water work better. - Don't touch your eyes, nose or mouth unless your hands are clean.
 Germs on the hands can get into your body this way. - Don't share glasses, plates or eating utensils. - No longer shake hands.
 Greet others with a smile and a nod. - If your child needs to be seen for an urgent medical problem, do not hesitate to go in.
-ERs and urgent care sites are safe places.
+ERs, urgent care sites and your doctor's office are safe places.
 They are well equipped to protect you against the virus.
 For non-urgent conditions, talk to your doctor's office first.